vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Time in seconds for which `osctld` waits until the next container is started.
 The default is `5` seconds.

+`ct unset autostart` *id*
+  Do not start the container automatically.

 `ct set hostname` *id* *hostname*
   Set container hostname.
 Depending on distribution, the hostname is configured within the container and an entry is added to `/etc/hosts`.
 The hostname is configured on every container start.

+`ct unset hostname` *id*
+  Unset container hostname. `osctld` will not touch the container's hostname anymore.

 `ct set dns-resolver` *id* *address...*
   Configure DNS resolvers for container *id*.
 At least one DNS resolver is